gyorgy.sh, home

 export ANTHROPIC_AUTH_TOKEN=ollama

-claude --model qwen3-coder:30b
+claude --model qwen3.5-9b

 That is it.
-Same terminal, same slash commands, same file edits and tool calls, but the tokens never leave the box.
+Same terminal, same slash commands, same file edits and tool calls, but the tokens never leave the machine.
 Unset the two variables (or open a new shell) and you are back on the real thing.

 What to expect

 Honesty section.
-A local 30B model is not Opus, and the gap shows exactly where Claude Code leans hardest: tool calling.
+A local 9B model is not Opus, and the gap shows exactly where Claude Code leans hardest: tool calling.
 Editing files, running commands, and chaining steps all depend on the model emitting well-formed tool calls, and smaller models fumble that more often than they fumble prose.
 A few things help:

 • Give it context headroom.
 Claude Code's system prompt plus a real repo eats context fast.
 Load the model with the largest context window your RAM allows, not the default.